tribbloid/spookystuff/README.md

           )
       ).collect().foreach(println(_))
 ```
-- Result (truncated, query finished in 10 minutes, test on wifi with ~400k/s download speed):
+- Result (truncated, process finished in 2 minutes on one r3.large instance):
 ```
 (A210S,A210S Washer-Top Loading ,07-Transmissions Parts for Maytag A210S,Collar-Dri,Whirlpool,Y014839,Part Number Y014839 (AP4277202) replaces 014839, 14839.)
 (A210S,A210S Washer-Top Loading ,08-Transmissions Parts for Maytag A210S,Collar-Dri,Whirlpool,Y014839,Part Number Y014839 (AP4277202) replaces 014839, 14839.)